vansh-py04/F1-Personality-Prediction/README.md

 Frontend: Built using Plotly Dash, allowing real-time predictions and a visual UI with images of real F1 drivers.

+Model weights : model.safetensors file is very large for GITHUB.
+You can train your own model to acquire the file, or use the deployed link.

 ---
 # What the Model Does
 Accepts a sentence or paragraph written by a user.